What is Individualization?

 How to Create Individualized Customer Experiences

-To enable brands to create meaningful individualized experiences, a personalization platform should deliver on the following key promises:
+To enable brands to create meaningful individualized experiences, the best personalization platforms should deliver on the following key promises:

 - Open Architecture — to pull in all data, wherever it sits, about every customer